Jackie Blanchflower

-John Blanchflower (7 March 1933 – 2 September 1998) was a Northern Irish footballer.
+John Blanchflower (7 March 1933 – 2 September 1998) was a footballer from Northern Ireland.
 He graduated from Manchester United's youth system and played for the club on 117 occasions, winning one league title, before his career was cut short due to injuries sustained in the Munich air disaster.
 He was also capped 12 times at senior level by Northern Ireland.

 He was the younger brother of Danny Blanchflower, the captain of the Tottenham Hotspur side that dominated English football in the early 1960s.

 Career

 Manchester United

 Blanchflower's first appearance in a professional game was for Manchester United on 24 November 1951 against Liverpool, away at Anfield.
 He became a regular first team player in the 1953–54 season, when he played in 27 out of 42 league games and scored 13 goals as an inside-forward.

 He helped the club win the league title in 1956, however he missed out on a winner's medal in 1957 after only appearing in 11 games.
 Nicknamed "Twiggy" by his teammates, he was renowned for his versatility.
 He began his career as a left-half before the emergence of Duncan Edwards in this position, when he switched to the forward positions, but the Manchester United manager Matt Busby recognised his intelligent positioning sense and aerial power and chose to play him at centre-half by the 1955–56 season, with John Doherty and Billy Whelan now competing for his former position, although he faced fierce competition for the solitary centre-half place due to the presence of Mark Jones.
-He covered in goal in the 1957 FA Cup Final while Ray Wood received treatment for an injury suffered in a collision with Peter McParland, who scored both of Aston Villa's goals as United lost 2–1.
+He covered in goal in the 1957 FA Cup final while Ray Wood received treatment for an injury suffered in a collision with Peter McParland, who scored both of Aston Villa's goals as United lost 2–1.
 Blanchflower also played in some of United's first European Cup fixtures.

 He scored 27 goals during his time at the club, most of them during his time as a forward.